 - Frozen shoulder

 - Foot pain

 - Carpal tunnel syndrome

 How can physical therapy help my chronic pain?

-The type of chronic pain you have, as well as its underlying cause, will determine what sort of treatment your physical therapist will recommend.
-That might involve working as part of a medical team for cases such as diabetes-related pain, or when physical therapy is attempted in hopes of avoiding surgery.
+The type of chronic pain you have and its underlying cause will determine what sort of treatment your Physical Therapist will recommend.
+This might involve working as part of a medical team for diabetes-related issues or when chronic neck pain physical therapy is attempted in hopes of avoiding surgery.

-Among the techniques a physical therapist will employ to help relieve pain, as well as improve range of motion, are manual therapy, in which your therapist will stretch and apply gentle pressure to target problem joints and muscles.
-Teaching you posture and movement techniques to reduce pain is often a key part of chronic pain therapy, as are exercises for improving strength and flexibility.
+Among the techniques a physical therapist will employ to help relieve discomfort, as well as improve range of motion, are manual therapy, in which your therapist will stretch and apply gentle pressure to target problem joints and muscles.
+In addition, teaching you posture and movement techniques to reduce pain is often a key part of Physical Therapy For Chronic Back Pain, as are exercises for improving strength and flexibility.